-Merle Harton is a Southern American writer.
+Merle Harton is a Southern American author and writer.
 His experimental fiction has appeared in little press publications such as Back Porch, Paper Dance News, Satire, 69 Flavors of Paranoia, and elsewhere.
 His first fiction collection, The Man Who Rowed Lake Pontchartrain and Other Stories, appeared in 2004.
 His new short-fiction collection, Twelve Stories from New Orleans [ISBN 978-0982430200] is now available from De Signis Press and from your favorite bookseller.

 His nonfiction publications include works for historical and technical book/monograph audiences, software reviews, scholarly essays, and textbook reviews (philosophy, logic) for such publishers as McGraw-Hill, Oxford University Press, and Thomson/Wadsworth.

 He is co-author of the historical study Signor Faranta's Iron Theatre (New Orleans, 1982).
 His shorter nonfiction has appeared in BookScapes, the Jacksonville Business Journal, Computer Shopper, The Eighteenth Century: A Current Bibliography, inCider Magazine, Inside Technology Training, Orlando Sentinel, Philosophical Quarterly, Tulane Medicine, and elsewhere.